RESUME

 Head of Communications

-Tom was not born to be a footballer, win a major or wear the baggy green.
-But with four generations of betting knowledge in his blood, Tom was born to bet because he was born a Waterhouse.
+Tom Waterhouse was not born to be a footballer, win a major or wear the baggy green.
+Tom was born to bet because he was born a Waterhouse.

 2009-2010